 - Provides learning opportunities for UBC midwifery students

-- Has admitting privileges at your local hospital (St. Joseph’s)
+- Has admitting privileges at your local hospital (the new Comox Valley Hospital in Courtenay)

 - Orders lab tests and ultrasounds as necessary

 - Prescribes and administers pharmaceuticals appropriate to your care and the College of Midwives of BC Standards.

 - Collaboration with physicians and other health care professionals